 Of Calum and Marcin’s professional journeys, he said: "It is fantastic and at the same time very rewarding to see our graduates holding such prominent positions in industry, helping drive up standards in such sought after skills essential for the economic growth of the country”.

 Deputy Chief Executive Officer of WorldSkills UK Ben Blackledge said: “After a year without competitions due to the pandemic it was really encouraging to see so many people competing in the qualifying rounds.
 We are really excited to be taking the show on the road this year with finals hosted across the UK.
-I want to offer my congratulations to all those that took part and wish competitors the best of luck in their finals".
+I want to offer my congratulations to all those that took part".